gguuss/DietyOS/docs/04-resources.md

 # Reading Resources

-## Understanding thought patterns, success, and productivity
+## Understanding creative thought patterns, success, and productivity
+* The Artist Way
 * Godel, Escher, Bach
 * Critical Path - R. Buckminster Fuller
 * The Four Hour Work Week
 * The Goal - Eliyahu M. Goldratt
+* The Highly Sensitive
+* The War of Art

 ## Fantasy books for understanding justice and power
 * Game of Thrones